amajid09/amajid09/README.md

 <h2 align="left">Hi 👋!
-My name is Abdimajiid Ali and I'm a Web Developer from South Africa.</h2>
+My name is Abdimajiid Ali.
+I'm a software developer mainly focused on web development, and sometimes get the inspiration to create games on the side.</h2>

 ###